Delivery

 • are approved or newly eligible for ALLs, and

-• are offered by providers with an ESFA contract for ALLs delivery.
+• are offered by providers with an ESFA contract for ALLs delivery

 The ALL funding system excludes certain categories of HE qualifications that automatically qualify for HESF and are thus out of scope for ALL funding.
 This includes Pearson Higher Nationals, Diplomas in Education and Training and degrees and foundation degrees.

-There is no requirement for an AOto seek additional providers if it chooses not to.
+There is no requirement for an AO to seek additional providers if it chooses not to.

 The ALL-funding route remains available for HTQs not meeting the HESF eligibility criteria, providing they are also approved for ALL-funding.
 This is most likely to be because the provider is not OfS-registered or the course is less than one year in duration.
-Such HTQs will transfer into the LLE funding system once that goes live, subject to LLE conditions of eligibility (to be announced).

 From academic year 2023/24 HTQs will be designated for HESF, if they meet the wider eligibility criteria.
 L4/5 qualifications that are not HTQs will continue to be funded through the relevant funding stream. (i.e. if they are not designated for HESF they will continue to not have access to the HESF funding system).